Rose Petal Elixir…This is one of my favorite remedies of all time!

 How do you use Rose for medicine?

-The batch of rose petal elixir pictured here was an experiment making an elixir with grain alcohol.
+The batch of Rose Petal Elixir pictured here was an experiment making an elixir with grain alcohol.
 I can’t exactly remember why I wanted to try a higher amount of alcohol.
-Perhaps it was because I had messed up a couple of liquor recipes by using too little alcohol, like this violet one.
+Perhaps it was because I had messed up a couple of liquor recipes by using too little alcohol.
 You live, you learn.